 If you want the freedom to come and go from your self storage facility as you please, you need to ask — the answer will vary at different outlets.

-Life Storage facilities are open 365 days a year.
-Office hours vary, depending on the location.
-Many facilities are open from 9 a.m. to 6 p.m, but some do allow 24/7 access.
+Life Storage facilities are open for access 365 days a year.
+Most facilities offer access from 6 a.m. to 10 p.m, but some do allow 24/7 access.
 For a full list of Life Storage locations, check our online map.

 3. I’d like to know what other people think.
 Where can I read customer reviews?